roboll/helmfile/README.md

    --file FILE, -f FILE         load config from FILE (default: "helmfile.yaml") --quiet, -q                  silence output --namespace value, -n value  Set namespace.
-Uses the namespace set in the context by default --tags value                 Only run using the releases that match tags.
+Uses the namespace set in the context by default --labels value                 Only run using the releases that match labels.
 Tags can take the form of foo=bar or foo!=bar.
-                                A release must match all tags in a group in order to be used.
+                                A release must match all labels in a group in order to be used.
 Multiple groups can be specified at once.
-                                --tags tier=frontend,tier!=proxy --tags tier=backend.
+                                --labels tier=frontend,tier!=proxy --labels tier=backend.
 Will match all frontend, non-proxy releases AND all backend releases.
-                                The name of a release can be used as a tag. --tags name=myrelease --kube-context value         Set kubectl context.
+                                The name of a release can be used as a label. --labels name=myrelease --kube-context value         Set kubectl context.
 Uses current context by default --help, -h                   show help
    --version, -v                print the version